What is Vaccine ? What are different methods of prepration of vaccine.

 - Vaccines are isolated from disease-causing microorganisms.
 The vaccine is injected into the bloodstream where it produces antibodies by using our B cells of blood.
 These antibodies neutralise or inactivate the antigen ( foreign protein)

-- Due to this , this response to encounter of antigen produces memory cells and is ready to produce a quick immune response by Our immune system against the antigen.
+- Due to this , this response to encounter of antigen produces memory cells and is ready to produce a quick immune response by our immune system against the antigen.

 Different methods of prepration of vaccine.